Chinese Premier Li Keqiang to Step Down Amid Xi's Struggle for a Third Term This Fall - Vision Times

 The fight for a third term

-Xi’s predecessors, including Hu Jintao and Jiang Zemin, were constitutionally limited to two terms in the state presidency.
+Xi’s predecessors, including Hu and Jiang, were constitutionally limited to two terms in the state presidency.

 Further, informal regulations in the Communist Party tether the position of CCP General Secretary — the de facto most powerful title in Chinese politics — to the leader’s age.